Denniscmd64/roles/mariadb/README.md

 ## Testen on following OS

 - Centos 7
+- Centos 8
 - Ubuntu 16.04
 - Ubuntu 18.04
 - Ubuntu 20.04
 - OpenSuse Leap 15.1

+## Variables

+- mariadb_bind_address sets the bind addres for the mariadb service, it is defined in defaults as '127.0.0.1'.

+ -mariadb_root_password sets/uses the mariadb root password, it is defined in defaults as '12345password' PLEASE USE THIS VARIABLE IN YOUR PLAYBOOK!! for abvious security reasons

 ## Database example usages